abdelrhmanshata/PlantDiseaseDetectionApp/README.md

 * - Plant Disease Detection App targets farmers, agricultural workers, horticulturists, and gardening enthusiasts who need a reliable tool for diagnosing plant diseases and minimizing crop losses.

 * Future Enhancements:
-* - Multi-language support:
-  - * - Extend the app to support multiple languages to reach users in different regions.
+* - Multi-language support:Extend the app to support multiple languages to reach users in different regions.
-Automated treatment recommendations: Integrate AI algorithms to provide personalized treatment recommendations based on disease detection results and environmental factors.
+* - Automated treatment recommendations: Integrate AI algorithms to provide personalized treatment recommendations based on disease detection results and environmental factors.
-Expansion of plant database: Continuously update and expand the app's disease database to cover a wider range of plant species and geographical regions.
+* - Expansion of plant database: Continuously update and expand the app's disease database to cover a wider range of plant species and geographical regions.